ndwilliamson123/all-in-one-travel-app/README.md

 ## <a id="disclaimer"></a> Disclaimer

 This project is for software development practice only.
-While much of the data is accurate, it is not consistently maintained and should NOT be relied upon while planning any international travel.
+While much of the data is accurate as of December 2022, it is not consistently maintained and should NOT be relied upon while planning any domestic or international travel.